delpinomejia/demo-image-testing/README.md

-# GitHub CI DVulnetrability Scanning v1
+# GitHub CI Vulnerability Scanning v1

 In this demo we will use GitHub actions to build, scan for vulnerabilities and push a container image.
 The workflow is as follows: